Do this step only once.

-- Pour the contents of the bag of Milk Kefir Grains into the jar
+- Pour the content of the milk kefir grains pouch into the jar.

 - Cover and let stand for 2 hours at room temperature.

-- Rinse with lukewarm water using the sieve (can use tap water; watch out for temperature).
+- Rinse with lukewarm water using the sieve (you can use tap water, but be careful of the temperature).

-- Never use hot water.
-It would kill your grains.
-Check the temperature using your finger.
-If it's too hot for you, then it's also for the grains.
+Never use hot water, it would kill your grains.
+Check the temperature with your hand.
+If it's too hot for you, it's too hot for the kefir grains.